 Placing Smoking Chunks Away From Charcoal

-Alternatively, you can place your smoking chinks away from the smoldering charcoal.
+Alternatively, you can place your smoking chunks away from the smoldering charcoal.
 Even if you’re using a standard grill, you can still create two separate piles: one for the charcoal and another for the smoking chunks.
-With the smoking chunks located next to the charcoal rather than directly on it, they’ll burn more slowly.
+If you place the smoking chunks next to the burning charcoal rather than directly on it, they’ll take longer to ignite and burn more slowly.

 Use a Smoker Box for Smoking Chunks

-Another way to prevent your smoking chunks from burning too quickly is to use a smoker box.
+Some people like to use a smoker box to keep their smoking chunks from burning too quickly.
 A smoker box a metallic container, typically square or rectangular shaped, that’s used to store smoking chunks or smoking chips.
 Just open the lid of the smoker box, place your smoking chunks inside and close the lid.
 You can then place the smoker box directly over your charcoal.
 The smoker box creates a barrier between your smoking chunks and the charcoal, encouraging the wood chunks to burn more slowly.
-Smoker boxes are available for as little as $5 to $10, making them a smart investment for serious home chefs.
+Smoker boxes are available for as little as $5 to $10, but are only necessary when using lower quality chunks.

 Control the Temperature

-Whether you place your smoking chunks directly over the charcoal, next to the charcoal, or if you use a separate accessory like a smoker box or foil pan, you’ll need to control the temperature of your grill or smoker.
+Whether you place your smoking chunks directly over the charcoal, next to the charcoal, or if you use a separate accessory like a smoker box , you’ll need to control the temperature of your grill or smoker.
 If your smoking chunks aren’t releasing smoke, the temperature is too low.
-If your smoking chunks are burning to ash in just a few minutes, the temperature is too high.

 To control the temperature of your grill or smoker, use the air vents.
 You should see at least two air vents on your grill or smoker.
 Start by leaving both of these vents partially open.
 As your smoking chunks begin to burn, monitor the temperature to determine whether you need to make it hotter or cooler.
 If the temperature is too low, you can make your grill or smoker hotter by opening the air vents more.
 If it’s too high, you can make it cooler by closing the air vents.
 With that said, you’ll usually need to keep both air vents at least partially open in order for your fuel, including charcoal and smoking chunks, to stay lit.